nickneos/djneos_website/_pages/services.md

 1. Think I'm your guy?
 Request a quote by clicking the button below!
 2. Let's chat and ensure we're the right fit for each other.
 Feel free to ask as many questions as you want!
-3. Lock me in and secure your date by signing a service agreement and paying a 20% deposit.
+3. Lock me in and secure your date by signing some paperwork and paying a $200 deposit.
 4. I'll communicate with you to confirm all your music requirements, the desired party vibe, and other finer details.
-5. The remaining balance will be due 3 days before the event.
-6. The day/night has arrived.
+5. The day/night has arrived.
 Party time!

 [Request a Quote](/contact/){: .btn .btn--inverse .btn--large}
 {: .text-center}